Top 10 Tips for Altitude Hiking

 Expect the unexpected.

-When hiking in a group, as is required on many popular routes, do not rely on your guide for everything.
+When hiking in a group, as is required on some routes, do not rely on your guide for everything.
 It is recommended that you have some knowledge of the route and conditions.
-How much elevation gain is there and what is the terrain like?
+How much elevation gain is there, and what is the terrain like?
 How many kilometres will you walk each day?
+How many hours?
 What is the weather forecast?
 What happens if someone falls ill, or the guide does?
+Is there a turn-back point?
+What does it feel like to have altitude sickness?

-When hiking Mt Kilimanjaro one of our guides caught a chill on the way to the summit.
+When hiking Mt.
+Kilimanjaro one of our guides caught a chill on the way to the summit.
 He returned to base camp, and we summitted with the support of his assistant and other guides.
-There are many unpredictable events that can happen on a mountain, including altitude sickness, so it is important to be prepared for as many situations as possible.
+On Mt.
+Kenya, I joined another group, as my hiking partner was considerably slower than me.
+There are many unpredictable events that can happen on a mountain, so it is important to be prepared for as many as possible.

 annapurna nepal thorong la pass